 Those conducting nominations shall: (a) provide faculty with an opportunity to decline to have their name on the ballot; (b) make public the list of Faculty members eligible for election and willing to serve; (c) request that each eligible Faculty member cast one vote per vacant position; and (d) count/verify the ballots/results and publish the names of the nominees.

-Voting is to be conducted with a written or electronic ballot in a manner that is accessible to all who are eligible to vote, and is secure and confidential.
+Voting is to shall be conducted with a written or electronic ballot in a manner to be designated by the Executive Commtitee that is accessible to all who are eligible to vote, and is secure and confidential.
 In instances of electronic voting, the Executive Committee must approve the method.

 Sec.
 4. Election Procedure.
 Election shall take place during the Fall term immediately following the nominations ballot.